mercuriual2302/Linux-IPC-Setup/README.md

 Press Scan in the connection bar to find a CX without typing its IP.
 Works two ways: a CX on the same network as your laptop is found by its MAC address, a CX wired directly to your laptop with no IP assigned yet is found over its link-local address.
 Devices are tagged Linux or Windows so you don't pick the wrong one, and picking a device asks for its password right there rather than reusing whatever's already in the connection bar.

 ### Internet access for the CX
 If Setup or credential validation detects the CX can't reach the Beckhoff package feed, the app offers to route that traffic through your own laptop's internet connection instead.
 You're always asked first, nothing happens automatically.
-Once you've answered for a given CX, the same answer is reused for the rest of that session, you won't be asked twice for the same unit.
-Fleet mode makes this decision separately, checking every target in the run rather than just one device, since a fleet can be a mix of reachable and isolated CXs.
+Once you've answered for a given CX, the same answer is reused for the rest of that session, you won't be asked twice for the same unit, and Setup, Recipes, and Fleet all share the same answer rather than deciding independently.
+Fleet mode makes this decision separately from a single CX, checking every target in the run rather than just one device, since a fleet can be a mix of reachable and isolated CXs.

 ### Update notifications
 The app checks for a newer version in the background on launch.
 If one's found, a banner appears with the option to update, checking happens automatically, acting on it never does.
 If a signed release is available it downloads and installs through the app directly once you click through; otherwise the banner links out to the release on GitHub instead.